 - Chemical companies

 Older residential and public buildings also present asbestos dangers.
 Before the government introduced regulations in the 1970s, most buildings were constructed with asbestos.

 These buildings contained asbestos in everything from insulation to flooring, and they now pose major health risks if asbestos materials are damaged or deteriorate.

 Boston Naval Shipyard and Maritime Exposure

-Boston’s Naval Shipyard is just one of many maritime facilities in the state documented to have used asbestos and exposed workers.
-The shipyard built ships from the early 1800s through the 1970s and especially produced many of the ships used in World War II.
-Between 1930 and 1973 the U.S. Navy used asbestos in hundreds of the components that went into these ships.
+Boston’s Naval Shipyard is one of many maritime facilities in the state documented to have used asbestos, exposing workers.
+The shipyard built vessels from the early 1800s through the 1970s and made many ships used in World War II.
+Between 1930 and 1973, the United States Navy used asbestos in hundreds of components to build these ships.

 Other Sites with Asbestos